Market Updates

 CA DRE #01212512 | 15+ years experience

-The more useful question is not whether a headline sounds big.
-It is whether anything changes for an actual borrower trying to buy a home in the next few months.
+The real question isn't whether a headline sounds big.
+It's whether anything changes for a borrower trying to buy a home in the next few months.

 Right now, the answer is: maybe, but probably not immediately.

-Based on the early reporting, the focus is on two broad issues:
+Based on early reporting, the focus is on two issues:

 • Expanding access to mortgage credit for qualified buyers